joshicola/gear-building-gui/README.md

 # gear-building-gui

 This project provides a cross-platform graphical user interface to ease the pain and complexity of the gear-building experience.
 It delivers a completely functional set of essential gear components for the user to customize.
-Although a functional prototype (see below),  extending to the following MVP would increase its utility, ease of use, and adoption:
+This functional prototype delivers the following Minimum Viable Product to provide utility, ease of use, and adoption:

-* Read/Write/Validation of a complete manifest.json file
+* Write of a complete manifest.json file
 * Write a minimal, yet fully functional, Dockerfile
-    - Manually specify dependencies
+    - With appropriately asigned apt and pip packages
+    - Asigning environment variables
 * Write a minimal, yet fully functional, script/package/module structure
     - Manually customize for specific application
-* Provide a pip and conda-installable utility

 ![Crude Ugly Prototype](Screenshot.png "Crude and Ugly Prototype of gear-builder-gui")